 Please visit this page again soon - it will be populated in coming weeks with more stories of partnerships and projects between Kenya Mission Network members and Kenyan partners.
 To learn more about submittal criteria, send an email to firstname.lastname@example.org .

 Newton and Nairobi Presbyteries

 Churches and individuals in the Newton Presbytery of NW New Jersey have been in mission with churches and presbyteries in Nairobi for more than 25 years.
 Efforts have focused on a safe water delivery system, a primary school scholarship program and the commitment to create a primary care health facility for the economically depressed villagers surrounding the Town of Kibwezi.
 When the Bahati Martyrs Church established a nendeni in Kibwezi, the partnership actively participated.
 Presently, several Newton churches and members continue support and interaction with Kenyan colleagues in various ministries and Christian fellowship.
-Visit these links for more information, or view the 25th Anniversary Video at: https://youtu.be/vWYti9dybxU
+Visit the links below for more information, or view the 25th Anniversary Video at: https://youtu.be/vWYti9dybxU

 Hope for Kajiado